Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-Rayleigh--B\'enard instability, or buoyancy- (density)-driven convection, occurs when a fluid layer is heated from below and cooled from above, leading to the formation of convection cells as the fluid moves (convects) under this forcing \cite{getling1998rayleigh,bodenschatz2000recent}.
+Rayleigh--B\'enard instability, or buoyancy- (density)-driven convection, occurs when a fluid layer is heated from below and cooled from above, leading to the formation of convection cells (Fig.~\ref{fig:RB}) as the fluid moves (convects) under this forcing~\cite{getling1998rayleigh,bodenschatz2000recent}.
+This occurs above a critical Rayleigh number, the ratio of the time-scale for diffusive heat transport to the time-scale for convective heat transport in the fluid,

+Here $g$ is the acceleration due to gravity, $\beta$ is thermal expansivity, $\Delta T$ is temperature difference, $L$ is a characteristic length-scale, $\nu$ is the kinematic viscosity, and $\alpha$ is the thermal diffusivity.

-On a large scale, the Rayleigh--B\'enard instability is a key process in the Earth's thermal evolution and the dynamics of fluid movement within geological settings \cite{busse1989fundamentals}.
-It provides a framework for understanding how heat is transported in the Earth's interior, influencing everything from plate tectonics \cite{anderson2002plate} to the cooling of magmatic bodies and the circulation of fluids in hydrothermal systems.
+On a planetary scale, Rayleigh--B\'enard instability is a key process in the Earth's thermal evolution and in the dynamics of fluid movement within geological settings~\cite{busse1989fundamentals}.
+It provides a framework for understanding how heat is transported in the Earth's interior, influencing everything from plate tectonics~\cite{anderson2002plate} to the cooling of magmatic bodies and the circulation of fluids in hydrothermal systems.